M4NU5/Personal_Website/content/blog/tech/DRAFT-Deploy-pi-hole/index.md

     ports:
       - "53:53/tcp"
       - "53:53/udp"
-      # - "67:67/udp" # Only required if you are using Pi-hole as your DHCP server
+        #- "67:67/udp" # Only required if you are using Pi-hole as your DHCP server
       - "666:80/tcp"
     environment:
       TZ: 'America/Chicago'
-      WEBPASSWORD: 'set a secure password here or it will be random'
+      WEBPASSWORD: '<PASSWORD>'
     # Volumes store your data between container upgrades
     volumes:
       - './etc-pihole:/etc/pihole'
       - './etc-dnsmasq.d:/etc/dnsmasq.d'
     #   https://github.com/pi-hole/docker-pi-hole#note-on-capabilities
     #cap_add:
       #  - NET_ADMIN # Required if you are using Pi-hole as your DHCP server, else not needed
     restart: unless-stopped
 	```

+To explain the components of this file:
+- **`image`**: Specifies the official Pi-Hole docker image.
+- **`ports`**: Set port to 666 because I want to send all ads to hell :D
+- **`environment`**: Configures pi environment variables, setting including the claim token that streamlines the initial setup.
+- **`volumes`**: Maps files to machine for persistence between container restarts.